ossf/wg-securing-software-repos/docs/trusted-publishers-for-all-package-repositories.md

 Trusted Publishers allow a package repository like the Python Package Index (PyPI) to authenticate an identity from an Identity Provider (IdP) like GitHub Actions or GitLab Pipelines, and using a technology called OpenID Connect (OIDC).

 Trusted Publishers works by requiring users to pre-configure a trust policy on the receiving package repository which will be later used as part of authenticating a publish request.
-When new artifacts are being published to the registry, the OIDC ID token (implemented as a JWT token) will be verified by [checking the JWT claims and signature against the IdP’s  JSON Web Keyset (JWK)](https://www.criipto.com/blog/jwt-validation-guide) and checked to ensure the OIDC token’s issuer and claims match the [pre-configured trust policy for the package](https://docs.pypi.org/trusted-publishers/adding-a-publisher/#github-actions).
+When new artifacts are being published to the registry, the OIDC ID token (implemented as a JWT token) will be verified by [checking the JWT claims and signature against the IdP’s  JSON Web Keyset (JWK)](https://www.criipto.com/blog/jwt-validation-guide) and checked to ensure the OIDC ID token’s issuer and claims match the [pre-configured trust policy for the package](https://docs.pypi.org/trusted-publishers/adding-a-publisher/#github-actions).

 The trust policy doesn’t necessarily need to have a _direct_ link to a package, for example some package repositories may want to assign trust policies to package namespaces, the trust policy determines whether a given package can be published by a given workload identity.

 The JWKs are discovered using the [well-known OpenID Connect Discovery URL](https://swagger.io/docs/specification/authentication/openid-connect-discovery/) which is based on the JWT’s issuer (“iss”) claim.
 For example, GitHub’s “iss” claim is “[https://token.actions.githubusercontent.com](https://token.actions.githubusercontent.com)” and thus it’s well-known OpenID Connect Discovery URL is “[https://token.actions.githubusercontent.com/.well-known/openid-configuration](https://token.actions.githubusercontent.com/.well-known/openid-configuration)”.

-A high-level overview of how PyPI verifies the OIDC token against a pre-configured policy is below:
+A high-level overview of how PyPI verifies the OIDC ID token against a pre-configured policy is below:

 * Parse the JWT without verifying the claims or signature to extract the issuer claim (`iss`).
 Be sure that this parsed JWT is discarded and that the JWT isn’t marked as verified by the service at this stage.
 * Checking this issuer against the supported list of OIDC identity providers for the package repository, select the implementation for verifying the token (e.g “GitHub” or “GitLab”).
 * Fetch the OpenID Connect discovery URL and JWKs for the issuer.
 * Using the JWKs, [verify the JWT signature and claims](https://www.criipto.com/blog/jwt-validation-guide) (claims like `nbf`, `exp`, `jti`, etc).
 * Verify that the audience claim (`aud`) is equal to a service-specific value (i.e. `pypi` and `testpypi`).
-This requires that the IdP supports configuring the audience of the emitted OIDC token.
+This requires that the IdP supports configuring the audience of the emitted OIDC ID token.
 * Using the claims, check the values against the pre-configured trust policy for the Trusted Publisher.
 For example, a GitHub workflow would check the following claims:
     * `sub` (Subject) is of the form `example-owner/example-repo:.*`
     * `repository` is `example-repo`